-Note: Most potting mix should be soaked or rinsed off in a colander before use.
+Note: Most potting mixes recommend that they be soaked or rinsed off in a colander before use.
 This will remove any little particles that may have built up and wets the mix so it's less "shocking" to the orchid upon repotting it.
-Do not rinse Orchiata as it is coated with lime.
+Do not rinse Orchiata as it is coated.
+The idea is to not wash away the dolomite that was applied to adjust and buffer the pH